-21 Are there tax withholding requirements for equity-based awards?
+Are there tax withholding requirements for equity-based awards?

-With respect to equity-based awards, except for tax-qualified stock options (see question 17), the issuing company is subject to withholding tax requirements.
+With respect to equity-based awards, except for tax-qualified stock options, the issuing company is subject to withholding tax requirements.
 However, the timing of withholding differs depending on the structure of the equity-based awards.